harrellbm/Quartz-Garden/content/Memorizing the Ten Commandments.md

 # Layer One - Two Great Commandments

 > [!quote] Matthew 22:36-40 ESV
 > “Teacher, which is the great commandment in the Law?”
-And he said to him, “You shall [[Love the Lord Your God with all Your Heart]] and with all your soul and with all your mind.
+And he said to him, “You shall [[love the Lord your God with all your heart]] and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it: You shall love your neighbor as yourself.
 On these two commandments depend all the Law and the Prophets.”

 When Jesus says "On these two commandments **depend** all the Law and the Prophets" the word he uses is:
 ![[Pasted image 20250528110854.png]]